gm90/small-build-script-with-node/readme.md

 ## Concatenating files

-First got to build/build.js, in this file you will see the function concat, just below:
+First go to build/build.js.
+In this file you will see the function concat, as displayed below:

     concat({
     	src : ['file1.js', 'file2.js'],
     	dest : 'dist/concatenatedFile.js'
     });

-It's as simple as that, just tell the script what files wou want to concatenante, your not confines to javascript/css files, you can also concatenate templates files.
+It's as simple as that, just tell the script what files you would like to concatenante, your are not just confined to javascript/css files, you can also concatenate templates files.

 ## Minify Javascript with node-minify & Google Closure Compiler

 To use the minify script you will need to have node-minify installed in your app.
-Then much like concat, chose your already concatenate file and minify it.
+Then much like concat, choose your already concatenated file and minify it using the closure function, passing in the targetFile and destination path.

     closure('dist/concatenatedFile.js', 'dist/concatenatedFile.min.js');

 ## Compress CSS with node-minify & Sqwish

-To use the minify script you will need to have node-minify installed in your app.
-Then much like concat, chose your already concatenate file and minify it.
+To use the minify script you will need to have node-minify installed.
+As with concatenation, choose your already concatenated CSS file and minify it using the sqwish function.

     sqwish('dist/concatenatedStylesheet.css', 'dist/concatenatedStylesheet.min.css');

 ## Loading the script

-go into the build folder and then Just do
+go into the build folder and then run:

    node build.js